‘The Perfect Highway Would Have no Onramps’

 But as a result, there can be different rules for different onramps, sometimes on successive exits.
 At Exit 7 of Route 3 in Plymouth, the connection with the new, high-speed section of Route 44 features the newfangled onramps, but Exits 6 and 8 on Route 3 are old-style, with shorter acceleration lanes and a yield sign.”

 It’s actually a bit ironic that longer onramps need to be built today, as cars accelerate much faster now than they did in the days of those short ramps; the problem, I suppose, is that mainline flow is going much faster and there’s so many more merging interactions these days.

 This entry was posted on Monday, October 6th, 2008 at 10:52 am and is filed under Drivers, Etc., Roads, Traffic Engineering, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.